Engausa/.github/profile/README.md

 ## API Documentation

-EngaUSA provides an API for accessing the dataset.
+Engausa provides an API for accessing the dataset.
 Refer to [API Documentation](API_DOCS.md) for detailed information on endpoints, request/response formats, and authentication requirements.

 ## How to Contribute

 We appreciate contributions from the community.
-To contribute to EngaUSA, follow these steps:
+To contribute to Engausa, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.